tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 ```

 The following code chunk performs a rolling-window estimation, which we implement in a loop.
 In each period, the estimation window contains the returns available up to the current period.
-Note that we use the sample variance covariance matrix and ignore estimation of $\hat\mu$ entirely, but you might use more advanced estimators in practice.
+Note that we use the sample variance-covariance matrix and ignore the estimation of $\hat\mu$ entirely, but you might use more advanced estimators in practice.

 ```r